mitchellramsey/mtholly-youthleagues-portal/README.md

 ### The Landing Page

 On this page a parent can create a new account or login to an existing account.
 It also provides the link to the coaches portal and the administrative portal.
-Passwords are stored encrypted.

 ![image](https://user-images.githubusercontent.com/32331741/40692490-28827116-6380-11e8-9fa2-206842bbb42f.png)

 Once a new account is created, you will receive a notification that the sign up was successful.
 You can then log into the account.
-The password field is starred out for your protection.
+Passwords are stored encrypted and are starred out on the log in screen for security.

 ![image](https://user-images.githubusercontent.com/32331741/40692570-9b49d040-6380-11e8-8cea-4c8bb5d9da35.png)